 An old garage was later converted into the Gift Shop, which has financially supported the Gallery over the years.
 In 1972 the Lee Lukes Pickering room was added, and in 1992 the West Gallery was built, all from generous community support.

-Twentynine Palms Artists’ Guild is an all-volunteer, 501(c)(3) non-profit organization.
+Twentynine Palms Artists’ Guild is an all-volunteer, 501(c)(3) non-profit organization, which owns and operates the gallery.
 Membership is open to all artists and art-appreciators.